 ✈️ Why Sofia, Bulgaria?

 After exploring some cities of the Balkans such as Rijeka, Ljubljana, Zagreb, or Belgrade, we realized that the further you go east, the more interesting things become.
-We wanted to visit Budapest, in Romania, but we decided to start with Bulgaria.
+We wanted to visit Bucharest, in Romania, but we decided to start with Bulgaria.

 Now, if you look in the mainstream digital nomad media (yep guys, that’s a thing now :), a city seems to attract all the looks: Bansko.
 However, some quick research dissuaded us from going there.
 They have a co-working space that is making an amazing marketing job to attract digital nomads, but apart from just this ONE co-working space (who didn’t wow us at all given its price), there was not much else going on there.
 We also didn’t want to be “forced” to like one scene (one co-working space, one community around it, etc).
 What if we didn’t like the space, or didn’t get along with the people working there?

 The capital, on the other hand, offered us much more in terms of things to do, restaurants, bars, museums, cafés, communities, plenty of places to work from, etc.